1c. Cork’s Viking Settlement

 It is known that there were at least three main areas of settlement: firstly, they lived on the southern valley side next to the monastery, the core area of which is present-day Barrack Street; secondly, they settled on a marshy island now the location of South Main Street, the Beamish and Crawford Brewery, Hanover Street and Bishop Lucey Park; and thirdly they settled on the adjacent northern valleyside, now the area of John Street in Lower Blackpool.

-Possibe reconstruction, Viking settlement, hillside at Cork
+Possible reconstruction, Viking settlement, hillside at Cork (picture: adapted online sources)

-Possibe reconstruction, Viking settlement, hillside at Cork
+Possible reconstruction, Viking settlement, hillside at Cork (picture: adapted online sources)

-Possible reconstruction, Viking dock, Frenches Quay
+Possible reconstruction, Viking dock, Frenches Quay (source: Usborne Viking Age World)

-Possible reconstruction, Viking dock, Frenches Quay
+Possible reconstruction, Viking dock, Frenches Quay (source: Usborne Viking Age World)

-The second habitation zone was located on an adjacent marshy island, an area now occupied by Beamish and Crawford, South Main Street, Hanover Street and Bishop Lucey Park.
+The second habitation zone was located on an adjacent marshy island, an area now occupied by the former Beamish and Crawford Brewery, South Main Street, Hanover Street and Bishop Lucey Park.
 An enclosing fortification of either timber or stone encompassed the settlement, and the entrance comprised a timber bridge called Droichet, similar to the Irish derivation droichead, meaning bridge.
 In Viking times Droichet would have linked the second Viking habitation on the island to the first habitation zone on the southern hillside.
 South Gate bridge now marks the spot of Droichet.

 The third habitation zone was situated on the northern valleyside, primarily around present-day Lower Blackpool, through which the Kiln River flows before joining the northern channel of the River Lee, directly across from Cork Opera House.
 The origin of the name Kiln River is unknown, but its waters comprise three main streams: the Glen River, the Kilnap River and the Bride River.
 The name ‘Kiln’ is used to describe the meeting of these three rivers at Blackpool.
 It is known that a Viking water mill, St. John’s Mill, was located on the Kiln River.
 In the 1920s work on John Street revealed an inscribed stone with the inscription: St. John’s Mill 1020 A.D.